 Wall anchors are a great, permanent alternative to the less secure, door-mounted anchors that are commonly used for resistance band training.
-Hammerhead H2 anchors attach to either concrete walls or normal wood studs, and can support up to 300 pounds of resistance per anchor.
+Hammerhead H2 anchors attach to either concrete walls or normal wood studs, and can support up to 300-lbs of resistance per anchor.

 For serious band-work, install a column of anchors like in the image above.
 Doing so not only gives you a larger variety of vertical positions to work from, but it also allows you to vary the tension of the bands by running them through multiple hooks.
-About $50 per anchor (hardware included.)
+These sell for about $50 per anchor (hardware included.)

 Swiss Bar / Multi-Grip Bar

 Bring on the gains with the most versatile specialty bar in existence.
-The Swiss Bar (or multi-grip bar) allows you to train a boat load of barbell movements with a varying-width, neutral grip.
-The Swiss bar can be used to mix up your bench presses, shoulder presses, curls, bent-over rows, and so much more.
-This bar is simply an amazing tool to add to any strength training arsenal, and a must if you have a pre-existing shoulder injury.
+The Swiss Bar (or the multi-grip bar) allows you to train a boat load of barbell movements with a varying, neutral width grip.
+The Swiss bar can be used to mix up your bench press, shoulder press, curls, bent-over rows, and so much more.
+This bar is simply an amazing tool to add to any gym’s strength training arsenal, and a must if you have a pre-existing shoulder injury.

-Rogue’s MG-1 is about 60 pounds and sells for $292 before shipping.
-The MG-1 is unique in that it’s the only Swiss bar that I know of with true Olympic sleeves, which means normal Olympic collars work.
+Rogue’s MG-1 is about 40 pounds and sells for $275 before shipping.
+The MG-1 is unique in that it’s the only Swiss bar that I know of with knurled handles – all of them.

 Hodge Twins Gym Apparel